Hall Use Policy

 Piano Chamber Music Rooms are intended for the instruction and rehearsal of piano chamber music.
 Instruction has priority, followed by rehearsal.
 If the rooms are vacant, they may be used for general solo piano practice.
 However, solo pianists may be asked to vacate in the event a that a chamber group needs a room.
 In the case of solo practice, the 10-minute grace period still applies.
 Equipment stationed in the chamber music rooms (chairs and stands) should not be removed to other practice rooms.

 The multi-use chamber music room in 1215 is equipped for duo-piano.
-This room is reservable through the SMTD scheduling system.
+This room is NOT reservable through the SMTD scheduling system, however you can see scheduled events and email the Scheduling Coordinator to request practice time.
 Pianists are advised to reserve practice time in order to avoid conflicts with chamber groups.

 Performance and Tuning Considerations